 Objects discovered in this small temple in the Upper Agora suggested that it was dedicated to the Egyptian goddess Isis.

 Site of a necropolis dating to the 6th century BC which was later covered by the upper (or state) agora.

-Two of six original Doric columns mark the entrance to the ruined Prytaneum (town hall) and city treasury.
-Here and elsewhere in...
+Two of six original Doric columns mark the entrance to the ruined Prytaneum, one of the most important civic structures in Ephesus....

 Upper Agora information

-This large square once used for legislation and local political talk was flanked by grand columns and filled with polished marble.
-In the middle was a small Temple of Isis – testament to the cultural and trade connections between Ephesus and Alexandria in Egypt.
+This large square measuring 58m by 170m, and used for legislation and local political talk, was flanked by grand columns and filled with polished marble.
+More or less in the middle was a small Temple of Isis – testament to the cultural and trade connections between Ephesus and Alexandria in Egypt.

 The agora's columns would later be reused for a Christian basilica on the agora's northeastern edge, which was a typically Byzantine three-nave structure with a wooden roof.
 From here, there are several archways in the distance, once food-storage houses.